 Transition Plan for those returning from Prison: All offenders returning from prison have a range of assessments as soon as possible.
 Referrals to community agencies are made based on the results of the assessment.
-A multi-agency assessment team has been established and in the coming year, the team will be reviewing the best way to utilize their collective resources to best manage the needs of the reentry population.
+A multi-agency assessment team has been working for the past year to identify and review data pertinent to this population with the goal of trying to understand the needs of the offender population to better serve offenders through the reentry process.
 Priority will be placed on high utilizers of the system including assessment of their individual needs including homelessness and mental health as well as community safety.

-Pretrial Program: Using a combination of SB 678 and Realignment Funds, the Probation Department originally developed a Pretrial Services Unit.
-It was expanded in 2019 when Napa County Probation and Napa Superior Court were selected by the Judicial Council of California to participate in the California Pretrial Pilot Project and is now sustained through a combination of SB 129 and Realignment funds.
+Pretrial Program: The Pretrial Services Unit was expanded in 2019 when Napa County Probation and Napa Superior Court were selected by the Judicial Council of California to participate in the California Pretrial Pilot Project and is now sustained through a combination of SB 129 and Realignment funds.
 Probation Officers interview and assess defendants, as they are booked, and provide a report with recommendations to the Court so judges can quickly make informed decisions about release.
 They also provide monitoring and offer services to ensure defendants return to court and are less likely to be re-arrested.
 Safeguards such as electronic monitoring and stay-away orders can be put into place for cases with more significant community safety concerns.
-Prefiling diversion programs and community referrals are reviewed and implemented as needed.
+Pre-filing diversion programs and community referrals are reviewed and implemented as needed.